entando/entando-components/plugins/entando-plugin-jpmail/README.md

 **Description**

-Mail Plugin is a component that let users configure SMTP server and create new senders.
+Mail Plugin is a component that let Entando users configure SMTP server and create new senders to send email messages.
-This plugin supports other Entando components as ```jpuserreg``` or ```jpnewsletter```.

 **Installation**

-In order to install the Mail plugin, you should to insert the following dependency in the pom.xml file of your project:
+In order to install the Mail Plugin, you should to insert the following dependency in the pom.xml file of your project:

 ```
 <dependency>